 • How to move things forward, overcoming barriers and putting enablers in place

-Vignette presentations will precede these steps and at the end of the day each group will generate feedback to present to a high-level panel.
-The results will then be included in a learning document to be shared after the event.
+Vignette presentations preceded these steps, and at the end of the day each group generated feedback to populate a report that will be shared shortly.

 We gratefully acknowledge Stone King LLP, Big Society Capital and Lloyds Bank Foundation for their support with this event.